How to Make a Website Like Airbnb

-Stay agile, and always be prepared to make strategic adjustments and optimizations to stay competitive.
+Stay agile, and always be prepared to make strategic adjustments and optimizations to the Airbnb-like website you created if you plan on remaining competitive.

 Step 3: Choosing The Most Suitable Tech Stack

-The “tech stack,” short for technology stack, refers to the set of technologies and frameworks that you will use to build the website rather than building it from scratch.
+The “tech stack,” short for technology stack, refers to the set of technologies and frameworks that you will use to build a website like Airbnb rather than building it from scratch.

 Selecting the right tech stack is critical to make sure your Airbnb-like website platform is reliable and user-friendly.

-Some popular tech stacks you can consider to build websites like Airbnb are:
+Some popular tech stacks you can consider to develop websites like Airbnb are: